 A major advance in toilet technology occurred in England in the late 1500s.
 John Harrington is credited with inventing the first modern indoor flushing mechanism.
 Harrington perfected his flushing device and installed the first indoor flushing Toilet as a gift for his godmother, Queen Elizabeth I of England.

 Sewage systems were continuously improved through the 1700s, 1800s and 1900s in many major urban centers throughout the world, especially cities in Europe and the United States.
-Flushing toilets, previously used only by royalty or very wealthy people, were now becoming more available to the common man.
-These improved sewage systems and waste treatment systems allowed for the use of more indoor and flushing toilets to be used.
+Flushing toilets, previously used only by royalty or very wealthy people, were now becoming more available to the commoners.
+These improved sewage systems and waste treatment mechanisms allowed for the use of more indoor and flushing toilets to be used.
 The first patent for the flushing water closet was issued to Alexander Cummings in 1775, Cummings designed a toilet in which the water supply was brought low into the bowl, and some water remained after each flush.

 In the 1880s, England’s Prince Edward hired Thomas Crapper to construct lavatories in several royal palaces.
 While Crapper patented a number of bathroom-related inventions (pull chain system, airtight seal between toilet and floor and ventilation systems).
 He was, however, the first one to display his bathroom wares in a showroom, so that when customers needed a new fixture, they would immediately think of his name.

 Bathroom technology improved out of sight in the 20th century.
-Flushable valves, water tanks that rest on top of the bowl rather than above, toilet-paper rolls — these minor improvements seem like necessities now!
+Flushable valves, water tanks that rest on top of the bowl rather than above, toilet-paper rolls — these minor improvements seem like important necessities now!

-The advances of improved toilet systems and overall human waste management systems and processes greatly improved the health and living standards.
+The advances of improved toilet systems and overall human waste disposal systems and processes greatly improved the health and living standards.
 Diseases such as cholera killed millions and millions of people when human faecal matter contaminated waterways used to drink, cook and bathe.
 The evolution of improved systems dramatically improved the health of civilizations and saved millions from death from disease borne from poor waste control.